wyne-ybanez/next-js-portfolio/README.md

 The proftolio template is a simple and minimalistic website to showcase your skills and projects as a developer.
 The design is inspired by [Kevin Clark](https://kevinclark.ca).

 ## About Project

-I wanted to rewrite this entire project on PHP.
-HydePHP specifically, as I am no longer interested in pursuing React development.

 My current portfolio still looks like this, minus the odd few tweaks here and there.
 This was the portfolio site template I have been using for years.
 It's time for me to pass it on.